The Mechanic (1972 film): Plot

 The organization then gives Bishop an urgent mission, this time in Italy.
 Once again, Bishop involves Steve in the new plan, but just before they leave Bishop happens to find among Steve's belongings a file containing information about Bishop.
-This file is very similar to the files Bishop prepared for his targets.
+This file is identical in format to the target files provided to Bishop.
 Nevertheless, Bishop allows Steve to go with him to Italy.

-In Italy, Bishop and Steve approach a boat where their intended victim is supposed to be, but it becomes apparent that this was a trap and they are the real targets.
+In Italy, Bishop and Steve approach a boat where their intended victim is supposed to be, but it is a trap and they are the real targets.
 Bishop and Steve are ambushed, but they manage to kill all their would-be assassins.

-His apprenticeship apparently complete, Steve shares a celebratory bottle of wine with Bishop, having coated the latter's glass with brucine, a colorless and deadly alkaloid.
-When Bishop realizes that he has been poisoned, he asks Steve if it was because Bishop had killed Steve's father.
-Steve responds that he had not realized his father was murdered.
-Steve taunts Bishop, saying "You said every man has his jelly spot.
-Yours was you just couldn't cut it alone."
+As they're packing their luggage in their hotel room, Steve shares a celebratory bottle of wine with Bishop, having coated the latter's glass with brucine, a colorless and deadly alkaloid.
+When Bishop realizes that he has been poisoned, Steve taunts Bishop, saying "You said every man has his jelly spot.
+Yours was you just couldn't cut it alone".
+When Bishop asks Steve if it was because Bishop had killed Steve's father, Steve responds that he had not realized his father was murdered.
 Steve goes on to reveal that he was not acting on orders to kill Bishop.
+Rather he says that he is an independent who will "Pick my own mark, hit when I want!"

 Steve returns to Bishop's home to pick up the Ford Mustang he had left there.
-He finds a note affixed to the rear-view mirror, which reads: "Steve, if you read this it means I didn't make it back.
+When he climbs into the car, ready to start it, he finds a note affixed to the rear-view mirror, which reads: Steve, if you read this it means I didn't make it back.
 It also means you've broken a filament controlling a 13-second delay trigger.
 End of game.
 Bang!
-You're dead."
-As Steve frantically reaches for the door handle, the car explodes, killing him.
+You're dead.
+As Steve frantically reaches for the door handle, he is killed when the car explodes.